Frequently Asked Questions

-When using the Chrome extension for the first time, click “Always open these types of links in the associated app” to avoid confirming each time you use the plugin.
+Note: when using the Chrome extension for the first time, click “Always open these types of links in the associated app” to avoid confirming each time you use the plugin.

 Yes, absolutely.
 If there is only one app in either Bumpr's Web or Mail preferences, those kinds of links will behave normally, i.e., when you click on them you won’t see Bumpr.
 So if you want to use Bumpr only for switching between web browsers and not mail apps, open up Bumpr’s preferences from the icon in your menu bar, switch to the Mail section and remove all mail apps EXCEPT your preferred mail app.

 Yes!
 You can now do this in Bumpr’s preferences pane.
 Just click on the Browsers tab on the left-hand side, then click on “Custom Browser Rules…” and set up which domains you’d like to open in which browsers.

 Not at this time, but if you’re interested in this (or any other feature) please let us know.

 Bumpr can display as many as 10 of each at one time.

 Bumpr keeps a record of how often it opens each application, in order to show commonly-used applications first.
 That information is only kept on the user’s computer, and is not sent to Bumpr’s developers or any other party.